justinhambleton/sessionm-demo-utils/README.md

 ### generate_customer.py

 This is the main script for generating random customer data.
 It accepts command-line arguments to control the number of customers generated and whether to invoke the transaction script.
 It includes an important setting that determines the range of new customer profiles created.
 This range is always random and between a min and max value.
 The max value is the most important setting to pay attention to.
 It is recommended this never exceed 500.

+`generate_customer.py` expects a `--context` argument which determines which SessionM demo environment the script will execute against.
+Currently, this script is configured to only work with one of three demo environments, denoted by the argument values: retail, qsr or fuel.
+Each of the three contexts have specific data dictionaries for the customer profiles, allowing them to be further customized based on the customer data model within the respective demo environment.

 This script can run indepdently and without generating transactions so long as the `--sendTxns` argument is not included when the script is invoked (see usage example above).